 One of the sites I visited listed medicinal uses for this plant.
 Caution: Use this info with care and only if you are very experienced in medicinal herbs and their use.
 It seems that the plant got its scientific name from its perceived ability to treat or cure syphilis.
 And if you know of an arguing couple, it makes them love each other again.
 Reference: Natural Medicinal Herbs.net

-Thanks for stopping by today and be sure to Subscribe.
+Thanks for stopping by today and be sure to Subscribe to my weekly post digest so that you don’t miss anything.
 Visit the Facebook Page and share your photos and creations.
 I would love to see them.